We know the data.

 This World Cancer Day, The Peak is taking a dive into the research that examines why these disparities exist and what’s being done to improve outcomes for Black Breasties.

-Research on the causes of breast cancer in Black women falls behind that of white women.
+Research on the causes of breast cancer in Black patients falls behind that on white patients.

 To address the knowledge gap, the African American Breast Cancer Epidemiology and Risk (AMBER) Consortium pulled together data from four studies with the goal of understanding “the impact of genetic and lifestyle factors on the risk of breast cancer subtypes in African American women.”

-The Consortium reviewed data from more than 20,000 African American women included in the four parent studies, including 5,700 with a breast cancer diagnosis, allowing them to “provide the largest dataset to date on the frequency of breast cancer subtypes” in Black women.
+The Consortium reviewed data from more than 20,000 Black people included in the four parent studies, including 5,700 with a breast cancer diagnosis, allowing them to “provide the largest dataset to date on the frequency of breast cancer subtypes” in Black patients

 In a similar vein, the African-American Cancer Epidemiology Study (AACES) aims to better understand the causes and prognosis of ovarian cancer in Black patients.